St. Hywyn, Aberdaron

 On foot – By coastal path, ancient pilgrim route, either the north or south coast of the Lleyn Peninsula

 Wheelchair accessible.
 Small gravel car park at the church for 6 cars.
-National Trust visitor centre and large car park 500 yards from church.
-Public conveniences during holiday season, also toilets in hotel opposite.
+National Trust visitor centre and large car park with public conveniences 500 yards from church.
+There are also public toilets in the Ty Newydd hotel opposite.

 Within the church there is a bookshop selling publications about pilgrimage, RS Thomas and his poetry, and by Jim Cotter the former vicar.
 Also cards and gifts made by local artisans.